Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Equivariant chain complex of and computation of homology

-\end{cor} \begin{rem} We make several observations on the previous results. \begin{enumerate}[label=$\bullet$] \item As explained in \cite[\S 2.3]{babson-reiner}, a quotient simplicial complex of the form $\Delta(\widehat{W},\widehat{S})/H$ (with $H\le\widehat{W}$) has a an interpretation in terms of double cosets.
+\begin{rem} As explained in \cite[\S 2.3]{babson-reiner}, a quotient simplicial complex of the form $\Delta(\widehat{W},\widehat{S})/H$ (with $H\le\widehat{W}$) has a an interpretation in terms of double cosets.
 In our case, we have an isomorphism of posets

 where the order $\preceq$ on the second factor is defined by